 Season with salt and pepper, and toss again.

 It’s citrus week here.
 Monday’s recipe had oranges as the two star ingredients.
 Today it’s orange juice that plays a key role.
 Either way, oranges help to create a salad that’s cooling, healthy, delicious, and unique.
 For a side dish to serve with your next round of hamburgers, give this slaw a try.

 To learn more about this recipe, originally published in July 2017, continue reading.

 When we go to one of my favorite local restaurants, The Foundry, I often think about ordering their Crispy Glazed Brussels Sprouts.
 They have this delicious blood orange glaze and are delightfully crunchy.
 The only drawback to them is that they are fried.
 If I’m feeling indulgent, they’re fine.
 However, quite often the heaviness of the frying outweighs the tastiness of the sprouts.

 So, I decided I’d try and make my own at home.
-I’ve roasted brussels sprouts with great success, so why couldn’t I add a delicious coating to them?
+I’ve roasted brussel sprouts with great success, so why couldn’t I add a delicious coating to them?

 It turns out this wasn’t going to be an easy recipe to master.
 I had a decent juice reduction for coating and got the sprouts crispy in the oven, but the combination of the two was a flop.

 However, in that moment of failure I made a discovery.
 The orange juice reduction made a delicious dressing.
 Rather than trying to create a replica, I decided to go in a whole new direction- salad.
 Of course, as I’ve written in the past few weeks, I think of summer as the time of salads, so this recipe was perfectly timed.
 It could be made anytime a side salad is needed, accompanying burgers off the grill, fried chicken, smoked ribs, etc.